vagechirkov/SocialDecisionAgent/README.md

 <a id="2">[2]</a>
 Shinn, M., Ehrlich, D. B., Lee, D., Murray, J. D., & Seo, H. (2020).
 Confluence of Timing and Reward Biases in Perceptual Decision-Making Dynamics.
 Journal of Neuroscience, 40(38), 7326–7342. https://doi.org/10.1523/JNEUROSCI.0544-20.2020

+<a id="3">[3]</a>
+Germar, M., Schlemmer, A., Krug, K., Voss, A., & Mojzisch, A. (2014).
+Social Influence and Perceptual Decision Making: A Diffusion Model Analysis.
+Personality and Social Psychology Bulletin, 15.